 I meant to write this Veganuary tips article a long time ago, but here I am, a few days before the new year and the beginning of Veganuary.
 Oops.
 If you’re going vegan this January for the now-famous Veganuary, either for a month or forever, congrats on this new beginning.
 You will never regret this.

 If you’re reading this, I guess you’re already familiar with what Veganuary is.
 I’m also assuming you’re here for some Veganuary tips on how to make your vegan month a success or at least make it more bearable.
 Nervous, already feeling like giving up?
 Don’t be.
-Research shows that it takes 21 days to pick up a new habit (healthy or otherwise…) so give it a try, it may end up changing your life, such as it did for me almost 10 years ago now.
+Research shows that it takes 21 days to pick up a new habit (healthy or otherwise…) so give it a try, it may end up changing your life, such as it did for me 10 years ago now.
 The are many apps for vegans you can already download to make your month easier and why not read the vegan quotes to get your mojo working.

 Here are some Veganuary tips I’ve gathered over the years.
 Please get in touch on Instagram where I am most active and let me know how you get on and ask as many questions as you want.
 There’s little in life I feel more strongly about other than veganism.
 So congrats on reading this in the first place and let’s get cracking with Veganuary already!